 With Living Card Games such as this one, you know exactly what you are getting in your expansions.
 No boosters, no 50 copies of the same Keen Eyed Took that you are never going to play, just the cards that you want.
 I love this format and prefer it over the CCG or TCG formats.
 But this does remove a lot of collecting from the game since there are no super-mega-epic rare cards to find in your expansions.
 No special foil cards that only appear in one of every 100 Adventure Packs, or random alternative art cards tossed in there.
 The lack of competative tournaments also removes some opportunities for FFG to produce event exclusive cards, but they do still try.

 This article will focus on the different things that players can collect to satisfy their collect-them-all itch that I know all too well.
 This is usually meant for people who have already collected all expansions of the game (which by itself is quite the collect-a-thon) and are looking for those rare items to sink their money into.
-This game only really has two sorts of items for this, and we will go into detail on each of them.
+This game only really has two main types of items for this, and we will go into detail on each of them.

 Alternative art promotional cards (Alt arts)